tidyverse/tidyverse.org/content/blog/2019-11-roxygen2-7-0-0/index.markdown

 The process for extending roxygen2 with new tags and new roclets has been completely overhauled, and is now documented in [`vignette("extending")`](https://roxygen2.r-lib.org/articles/extending.html).
 A big thanks goes to [Mikkel Meyer Andersen](https://github.com/mikldk) for starting on the vignette and motivating me to make the extension process much more pleasant.

 If you're one of the few people who have written a roxygen2 extension, sorry for breaking your code!
 But I genuinely believe that the improvements to the documentation, object structure, and print methods make it worth it.
 If you have previously made a new roclet, see the major changes in the [news](https://github.com/r-lib/roxygen2/blob/master/NEWS.md#extending-roxygen2).
-Because this interface is now documented, it will not change in the future without warning and a deprecation cycle.
+Since this interface is now documented, it will not change again without warning and a deprecation cycle.

 ## Acknowledgements